 Tingay and Katzner want their book to help birds of prey in more ways than one.
 Proceeds from the book will benefit Hawk Mountain Sanctuary in Pennsylvania and the National Birds of Prey Trust in the United Kingdom.

-Here are some quick tips on how to tell the difference between the two adult peregrines at the Gulf Tower while viewing them on the falconcam.
+Here are some quick tips for telling the difference between the two adult peregrines on the Gulf Tower falconcam.

-Both are shown above.
-Dori, the female, is on the left, her mate Louie on the right.
-Here are some clues to identify them as you watch the webcam:
+Dori, the female, is on the left, her mate Louie is on the right.
+These clues are listed in order of importance:

-- Louie does not have white patches near his wings.
+Louie does not have white patches near his wings.
 Instead he has a large white patch on the nape of his neck.
-You can see this easily when he’s bowing.
+You can see this easily when he bows.

-- And (Mary DeV reminded me) Louie’s beak is a brighter yellow than Dori’s.
+And (as Mary DeV reminded me in a comment) Louie’s beak is a brighter yellow than Dori’s.

-If you’re lucky enough to see both birds together you can identify them immediately by size, as shown in the photo below.
+If you see both birds together you can identify them immediately by size, as shown in the photo below.
 Dori is huge.
 No wonder Louie bows low!

 Watch them online here and see if you can tell the difference.